Clintonidahosa/SQL-projects/layoffs_README.md

 This project focuses on cleaning and analyzing global layoffs data, including details like company, industry, location, number of layoffs, and company stage.
 The goal is to remove duplicates, standardize data, and explore trends over time.

+## How to Use
+- Clone the repository.
+- Run the SQL scripts provided in a MySQL environment.

 ## Objectives
 - **Data Cleaning**:
   - Remove duplicates using row numbering.